pirate/wireguard-docs/README.md

 # Example Server-To-Server Config with Roaming Devices

+WARNING: **Make sure to change the IP addresses and ranges in your configs before running!**
+The blocks used in these examples are reserved for documentation purposes by the IETF and should never be used in real network setups.

+ - **`192.0.2.0/24`** (TEST-NET-1) IPv4 example range [RFC5737](https://tools.ietf.org/html/rfc5737)
+ - **`2001:DB8::/32`** IPv6 example range [RFC3849](https://tools.ietf.org/html/rfc3849)

+You can use any private range you want instead, e.g. `10.0.44.0/24`, just make sure it doesn't conflict with any of the LAN subnet ranges your peers are on.

 The complete example config for the setup below can be found here: https://github.com/pirate/wireguard-docs/tree/master/full-example (WARNING: do not use it on your devices without changing the public/private keys!).

 ## Overview